 Public Official Bonds

-Public official bonds are required by statute as a guarantee that officials will faithfully and honestly perform their duties in office.
+Public official bonds are required by statute as a guarantee that officials will faithfully and honestly perform their duties in the office.

 Like other surety bonds, public official bonds are a three-party agreement between the principal (the public official), the obligee (the government or public), and the surety that underwrites the bond.

 The bond requires the individual to reimburse the governmental entity that obliged them to be bonded and to pay a fixed amount if they do not faithfully or honestly perform their duties in the office.
 A variety of public entities require public official bonds.
-They can include governments (federal, state, county, municipal), courts, school districts and universities.
+They can include governments (federal, state, county, municipal), courts, school districts, and universities.

 Old Republic Surety provides a variety of fidelity bond coverages as well as public official bonds, although the processes differ depending on the individual, business type, or the official’s position.
-Some bonds are easily issued, while others require credit histories or a review of the entity’s controls (for example, countersignature of checks, third party bank reconciliation or regular audits) that are in place to protect their assets and funds.
+Some bonds are easily issued, while others require credit histories or a review of the entity’s controls (for example, countersignature of checks, third party bank reconciliation, or regular audits) that are in place to protect their assets and funds.

-If you have any questions about about fidelity, public official bonds, or related blanket coverage, please contact your nearest local Old Republic Surety branch.
+If you have any questions about fidelity, public official bonds, or related blanket coverage, please contact your nearest local Old Republic Surety branch.